 Cancer Immunotherapy: A Modern Cancer Treatment

-Scientific advancements have grown by leaps and bounds in recent decades.
+Scientific advancements for cancer treatment have grown by leaps and bounds in recent decades.
 Medical science has not been left out of this great leap forward and cancer research is one such field.
 Apart from a better understanding of the disease, we also have a host of novel cancer treatments.

 One of these breakthrough treatments is for cancer immunotherapy.
 Immunotherapy cancer treatment is a type of targeted therapy or biologic therapy that uses the body’s natural immune system to kill cancer cells.
 Immunotherapy for cancer is known by other names such as immuno-oncology.